Bowersrd/NCAA14DynastyToolRelease/README.md

 > Viewing History

 One of the coolest features is viewing your ENTIRE dynasty history of drafts and progression (plus any other modules that get added).
-If you want to go back last year to see who was the projected to be the #1 pick, you can.
+If you want to go back last year to see who was projected to be the #1 pick, you can.
 Maybe you were watching a QB attempt to improve his draft grade only to regress and drop to an undrafted QB, there are many possibilities.
-To view history, you must of ran that module at least one time.
+To view history, you must have ran that module at least one time.
 It will create a folder with that dynasty year with the correct information.
 You can sort and filter the same on history as you do the normal modules.

 ## Future Updates
 > Updating the Application